 How to submit a proposal

 If you are considering submitting a proposal, please email the Plone Foundation board of directors at email@example.com.
 We'd like to hear from you early in the process so that we can offer advice and answer any questions you may have.
 We'll ask you to submit your final proposal via email in PDF or ODF format, to firstname.lastname@example.org

 The Plone Foundation Board of Directors bears ultimate responsibility for awarding the conference to a bid team.
-In the past, we have weighed Plone community input very heavily in making that decision, and we plan to continue that tradition.
+In the past, we have weighed Plone community input very heavily in making that decision, and we plan to continue that tradition via an online vote of the membership.
 This year, the board will pre-qualify proposals to make sure they are complete and of high quality, and will present all qualified proposals to the community for voting.

 Please note that this is the per-person registration costs only, we do not collect any percentage of other income areas (such as sponsorship, etc.).